 Governing Law: The qualifications to be met by individuals to be employed by the charter school.
-Education Code Section 47605(b)(5)(E).
+Education Code Section $47605(\underline{c})(5)(E)$.

 The Charter School will ensure that all legally required qualifications will be met for all teachers, paraprofessionals and all other staff at the Charter School.
 Because education research consistently demonstrates that teacher quality has the most significant impact on student achievement, MPCS makes it a top priority to recruit, select, hire, train, support and retain the best teachers, as well as administrators, and support staff.
 Each certificated employee at the Charter School will meet the state licensing requirements for the position that he/she holds.
 No state licensing requirements exist for most non-certificated positions.
-For all positions, certificated and non-certificated, the employee, at minimum, needs to satisfactorily meet the performance specifications required for the position and must possess the qualifications required to perform the essential functions of the position, as determined by the Board of Directors and/or the Executive Director/Principal.
+For all positions, certificated and non-certificated, the employee, at minimum, needs to satisfactorily meet the performance specifications required for the position and must possess the qualifications required to perform the essential functions of the position, as determined by the Board of Directors and/or the Superintendent.

 The Charter School will adhere to the ESSA requirements or federal statutes with respect to teachers and paraprofessional employees.
 Teachers will meet the requirements for employment as stipulated by Education Code Section 47605(I).
-Teachers of core, college preparatory subjects (i.e. English language arts, math, science, history/social science, and special education) will hold a Commission on Teacher Credentialing certificate, permit, or other document equivalent to that which a teacher in a non-charter public school would be required to hold.
-As specified in the ESSA, as applicable to Charter Schools, MPCS will have flexibility regarding the qualifications needed for teachers in non-core subject areas.
+Teachers shall hold the Commission on Teacher Credentialing certificate, permit, or other document required for the teacher's certificated assignment.
+The Charter School may use local assignment options authorized in statute and regulations for the purpose of legally assigning certificated teachers, in accordance with all of the requirements of the applicable statutes or regulations in the same manner as a governing board of a school district.
+Teachers employed by charter schools during the 2019-20 school year shall have until July 1, 2025 to obtain the certificate required for the teacher's certificated assignment, pursuant to Education Code Section 47605.4(a).
 In order to ensure implementation of the Charter School's mission and educational philosophy, preference will be given to teachers who have experience designing and implementing a curriculum aligned to State Standards, that supports high student achievement and builds collaborative (socially interactive) learning environments.